 Communication is not always verbal.
 A lot of communication during our interactions with each other is actually based on our body language.
 In this activity, the participants will understand better how others communicate and how different it can be from their own communication style.
-They will also learn how their attitude can portrait the way that they are seen, either as a leader or as a follower.
+They will also learn how their attitude can portray the way that they are seen, either as a leader or a follower.

 outside or inside, on a flat surface